minjong-ha/minjong-ha.github.io/docs/_posts/2022-08-08-vm-image-versioning.markdown

 ```

 Qcow2 image also presents commit feature.
+For example, if I commit Overlay-1A in the first figure, every data clusters and L1/L2 tables, and refcounts are merged to the Overlay-1.
+After the merging completed, Overlay-1A now has a clear, vanila overlay image.
+Since it merging the data from 1A to 1, additional storage is required (maximum Overlay-1A size).

 As you can see, qcow2 overlay is very similar to git.
+We can change the disk image of VM with libvirt, and create new branch, commit.
+The only difference is qcow2 is not available for recovering old history.

 ## References